cedric-kiama-wachira/Software-Engineering/README.md

 want to add jenkins, sonarqube, nexus and monitoring stack.

-Then deploy a postgresql and mongodb clusters
+Then deploy a postgresql and mongodb clusters Ill start with postgresql first.